 This brings me to my next revelation: chicken stock is boiled garbage.
 That’s right, you have been paying $5.00/quart for boiled garbage.
 More if it’s organic garbage.
 Now, I’ve been all civilized here and used fresh vegetables in the recipe below.
 But if you are a really cheap assed bastard (and I’m not going to admit to going to these lengths in a public forum), you could take this to a ridiculous extreme and swap out the celery with celery ends from recipes, the carrots with carrot ends, and instead of using a whole onion there’s nothing that says saving up all of your onion skins and ends wouldn’t work if you just dropped a loose whole clove in there.
 Even the herbs could be frozen.
 It’s so annoying when you buy fresh herbs for a recipe and then find the rotting remnants in the fridge a few months later.
 You could keep a ziplock in the freezer for herb remnants sitting right next to your chicken carcasses and onion ends.
-That’s not how I roll, but if that’s your game …
+That’s not how I roll (mostly because I have a small freezer), but if that’s your game …

 - Big ass stock pot (mine holds 20 quarts)